WalletScrutiny/WalletScrutinyCom/_iphone/com.bitnovo.app.md

 issue:
 icon: com.bitnovo.app.jpg
 bugbounty:
-verdict: wip # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
+verdict: custodial # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
-date: 2020-12-22
+date: 2021-05-30
 reviewStale: true
 signer:
 reviewArchive:

-providerTwitter:
+providerTwitter: bitnovo
 providerLinkedIn:
-providerFacebook:
+providerFacebook: BitcoinBitnovo
 providerReddit:

 redirect_from:

 ---

+On the App Store, of 4 ratings, 3 were 1 star.
+With an average of 2.5 stars the app is slightly higher rated on the Play Store. **Caution is advised!**

+The provider clearly controls the funds and thus this "wallet" is **not verifiable**.